 The scholar, who did his graduation in English Literature from the St Stephens College in Delhi, went on to get an MBA degree from Wharton Business School, University of Pennsylvania, Philadelphia, USA.

 But all that is past now as he dons the Deputy Chief Minister’s gown.
 With the Assembly elections over, the bugle for 2019 General elections has been sounded, at least, for the party’s rank and file.
-He is a young leader and the party having huge expectations from him, it is time for Pilot to stand his ground and take Congress to new heights in the state as well as the nation.
+He being a young leader and the party having huge expectations from him, it is time for Pilot to stand his ground and take Congress to new heights in the state as well as the nation.